SERVIR-Amazonia/guyana-training/gee-mangrove/challenge.md

 To provide better quality reference data, we can look for another source of Mangrove presence/absence data, or make our own.
 Making your own will take time and expertise.

 Try to find another mangrove data source like [Global Mangrove Watch](https://www.globalmangrovewatch.org/?activeLayers=mangrove_extent&category=distribution_and_change&zoom=7.299707280073768).
-How could you replace the Giri et al 2011 data in the workflow with this data source?
+How could you replace the Giri et al. 2011 data in the workflow with this data source?

 ## Happy Coding!
 Do some experimentation, collaborate with your colleagues, ask your instructor questions - Good luck!